 If you do check any of these boxes and continue, a “Consent” record is stored in the database permanently for your future reference.
 The consent record will store the date and time, the communication method note you provide (ex; “verbally consented”), and a copy of the actual text they agreed to.
 To be reminded of the exact text you want them to agree to, you can hover over each field and the consent text you put in the prior step will pop up.

 Modifying a Consent

 You can also modify a consent in the event that a Customer contacts you and says they want to change their mind about a consent.
-To adjust a consent, head to the Customer Detail screen and look for the new "GDPR" button.
+To adjust a consent, head to the Customer Detail screen and, in the upper right, click the “GDPR” button.
 (This requires a new permission, only global admins have this by default.)

 Modifying in Bulk

 In case you've already been collecting consent outside of Syncro, or you are importing customers that have consented elsewhere, we've provided a bulk consent tool.
 This tool is in Admin > GDPR Center.
 It allows you to mass-update each type of consent for all customers in the database.

 Your customers can use the Portal to manage their communication settings.
 They will have a link in the upper right-hand corner of the Portal which will take them to a page where they can manage their “Privacy Settings - Data and Communication Settings.”